Needles Battery National Trust tea-room

 Eat the seasons

 As the seasons change across the Island, so too does our menu.
-Stop for a light lunch and choose from a range of sandwiches, soup, sausage rolls, or a warm light meal.
-This season our food has been inspired by the sea and the history of the site, so you'll find tasty crab sandwiches and retro corned beef hash, as well as vegetarian friendly dishes such as cheesy vegetable pasty and tomato, pepper and cheese quiche, served with a fresh green salad.
+Stop for a light lunch and choose from a range of sandwiches, soups, or a warm meal.
+Our food has been inspired by the sea and the history of the site, so you'll find tasty crab sandwiches and retro corned beef hash, as well as vegetarian friendly dishes such as cheesy vegetable pasty and tomato, pepper and cheese quiche, served with a fresh green salad.

 Or if you’ve just worked up a thirst looking around the battery then the tea-room is a great place to sit back, soak up the atmosphere and admire the views whist enjoying a drink.
 Outside we have picnic tables on the Parade Ground too, so you can enjoy the weather on a sunny day.